 The packages include a test program, called test.lua, which shows the library in action.
-This should give you a good start on how to use the library.
+Reading it and experimenting with it should give you a good start on how to use the library.
 (Writing test.lua is how I learn to use the library.)
-If you want to try the library with a different test script without editing test.lua, do make TEST=mytest.lua.

-All my Lua libraries are in the public domain.
-If you cannot use public domain code for some reason, consider my code to be hereby released under the MIT license, which is the same as the Lua license.
+All my Lua packages are free software.
+They are released into the public domain and also under the liberal MIT license, which is the same as the Lua license.
 Choose between the two licenses to best suit your needs.
 My intent is that my code should be as free as possible.
 There, you have my permission to use my code without asking me.
 If you have special license requirements, please contact me.

-In a few cases, I do include code written by someone else, either because I've modified the original code or because it's part of a much larger package and it's difficult to extract.
-These modules have their own licenses and you should check that they are acceptable to your needs.
-They probably will, because I try to only include certified Open Source code.
-See the README for details.
+The terms above apply only to the code I wrote.
+Sometimes, I do include code written by someone else, either because I've modified the original code (rarely) or because it's part of a much larger package and it's a hassle to extract.
+In this case, all third-party code will be in a directory named src, together with their original license file, which may be called COPYING or README.
+Check that their license is acceptable to your needs.
+It probably will, because I try to only include certified Open Source code.
+See my README and their README for details.